-In contrast to VC firms, PE firms often take a majority stake—meaning 50 percent ownership or more—when they invest in companies.
+Unlike VC firms, PE firms often take a majority stake—50% ownership or more—when they invest in companies.
 Private equity firms usually have majority ownership of multiple companies at once.
 A firm's array of companies is called its portfolio, and the businesses themselves, portfolio companies.

 The Blackstone Group

-TPG is a global private equity firm based in San Francisco.
-Some of its current portfolio companies are Greencross, Reading International and Wind River Systems.
+TPG is a global firm based in San Francisco.
+Some of its current portfolio companies are Greencross

-Although the structure of private equity investments can vary, the most common deal type is a leveraged buyout.
+PE investors may invest in a company that’s stagnant, or potentially distressed, but still shows signs for growth potential.
+Although the structure of investments can vary, the most common deal type is a leveraged buyout or LBO.

-In a leveraged buyout (LBO), an investor purchases a controlling stake in a company using a combination of equity and a significant amount of debt, which must eventually be repaid by the company.
-In the interim, the investor works to improve profitability, so debt repayment is less of a financial burden for the company.
+In a leveraged buyout, an investor purchases a controlling stake in a company using a combination of equity and a significant amount of debt, which must eventually be repaid by the company.
+In the interim, the investor works to improve profitability, so that the debt repayment is less of a financial burden for the company.